SVG

 SVG (Scalable Vector Graphics) is an XML-based vector image format used for displaying two-dimensional graphics.
-Unlike raster images (JPEG, PNG), which are composed of pixels, SVG images are defined by geometric shapes and mathematical instructions.
-This means an SVG file can be resized without losing quality.
+Unlike raster images (JPEG, PNG), which are composed of pixels, it images are defined by geometric shapes and mathematical instructions.
+This means an file can be resized without losing quality.

 How SVG Works and Key Features